nicksuh/C_multithreaded_stream/README.md

 # C Thread Stream
 A easy to use multithreading library for C.
-It is a handy stream like job scheduler with an automatic garbage collector.
-This is a multithreaded job scheduler for non I/O bound computation.
+It is a handy stream-like job scheduler with an automatic garbage collector for non I/O bound computation.

 * scalability
 * easy to integrate